What Happens to Your Debt When You Die?

-Certain accounts with beneficiaries, such as IRAs, 401(k)s, and life insurance policies don’t go through probate so they cannot be tapped to pay debts, although laws regarding what types of assets are safe from debt collectors vary from state to state.
+Certain accounts with beneficiaries – such as IRAs, 401(k)s, and life insurance policies – don’t go through probate so they cannot be tapped to pay debts (although laws regarding what types of assets are safe from debt collectors may vary from state to state).
 If the beneficiaries of life insurance policies are no longer living, the insurance proceeds may go to the estate, in which case they could be used to pay debts.
 For that reason, it is important to update your beneficiaries as circumstances change.

 When someone dies and leaves behind an auto loan, the lender can repossess the car.
 If the loan balance is greater than the value of the car, the bank will write off the difference.
 If there is a cosigner on the auto loan, the bank will pursue the cosigner for the loan balance.

 If heirs wish to keep the vehicle, they can simply continue to make payments on the loan until it is paid in full.
 Lenders will usually not take action unless the loan goes into default.